Autumn Tea Farm

 NOVEMBER

 This is the time when our farmer covers his soil with straws to prevent the soil from becoming dry and the roots from damages caused by low winter temperature when winter sets in.
 The straws also help to curb the growth of weeds.
 Our farmer pays special attention to his young tea plants below five years of age as these plants are more vulnerable to frost damages.
+This is also the time when our farmer checks that all the sprinklers on the farm are functioning well.
+Sprinklers help to prevent frost from forming on the tea leaves in very low temperature which will cause severe damages to the tea plants and their leaves. |